Steepo/pasta-license/README.md

-# The Pasta License :spaghetti:
+# The Spaghetti License :spaghetti:

 ## Introduction